ArthurCh/ocp-on-azure/README.md

 # Download the ansible hosts file 'scripts/ocp-hosts'.
 Substitute your GitHub account name in the command below.
 $ wget https://raw.githubusercontent.com/<YOUR_GITHUB_ACCOUNT>/ocp-on-azure/master/scripts/ocp-hosts
 ```
 Review the **ocp-hosts** file and update the hostnames for the OpenShift Master, Infrastructure and Application nodes/VMs.
+Make other configuration changes as necessary.

 12. Run the Ansible OpenShift installer playbooks.
 The OpenShift installer will run for 30-40 minutes depending upon the *Size* (compute capacity) of the VMs.
 ```